ahupp/python-magic/README.md

 ## Bug Reports

 python-magic is a thin layer over the libmagic C library.
 Historically, most bugs that have been reported against python-magic are actually bugs in libmagic; libmagic bugs can be reported on their tracker here: https://bugs.astron.com/my_view_page.php.
-If you're not sure where the bug lies feel free to file an issue on github and I can triage it.
+If you're not sure where the bug lies feel free to file an issue on GitHub and I can triage it.

 ## Versioning